 How easy it is to forget that people have always been the same throughout history.
 Even thousands of years ago, people loved and hated, desired power, feared death, and went about the daily business of living.
-In short, they were flesh and blood and mortal and full of fault and doubts and weaknesses, just like us all.
+Husbands and wives argued, people would drink to forget their troubles, gossip, flirting, jokes, anxiety, work.
+In short, they were flesh and blood and mortal and full of fault and doubts and weaknesses, just like us all today.

 Great TV: I, Claudius

-In keeping with modern tastes for violence and near-constant murder, the characters of I, Claudius have as high chance of dying as the characters of Game of Thrones do: since it centers on the political dynasty of the Roman Empire, characters are assassinated on a frequent basis–worse, they’re plotted against by their own family.
+In keeping with modern tastes for violence and near-constant murder, the characters of I, Claudius have as high chance of dying as the characters of Game of Thrones did: since it centers on the political dynasty of the Roman Empire, characters are assassinated on a frequent basis – worse, they’re plotted against by their own family.
 After all, a snake slithers over the tiled portrait of Claudius in the opening credits for a reason.

-After he’s found dead by Agrippinilla and Nero, they find the scandalous history he had just concluded and burn it; but on another plane, Claudius laughs–he buried a copy of the history to be found at a later date.
+After he’s found dead by Agrippinilla and Nero, they find the scandalous history he had just concluded and burn it.
+On another plane, Claudius laughs: he buried a copy of the history to be found at a later date.

 The Epic That Never Was